Learn how to beautify and care for your residential property along a stream, lake, or wetland and provide essential wildlife habitat.

 Shore Friendly King County (external link)

 Shore Friendly King County (SFKC) is a collaborative of restoration and conservation agencies and organizations working together to bring Shore Friendly tools and assistance to homeowners in King County.
-Comprised of staff in four County departments, King Conservation District, and Mid Sound Fisheries Enhancement Group, SFKC provides assessment and education to shoreline owners to encourage consideration of armor removal and nearshore habitat improvements.
+Comprised of staff in four King County departments, King Conservation District, and Mid Sound Fisheries Enhancement Group, SFKC provides assessment and education to shoreline owners to encourage consideration of armor removal and nearshore habitat improvements.
 Shore Friendly is a program under the Puget Sound Nearshore Ecosystem Recovery Project, which is run by the Washington Department of Fish and Wildlife and in partnership with the Estuary and Salmon Recovery Program.